Age of Earth: Overview

 By their chemical nature, rock minerals contain certain elements and not others; but in rocks containing radioactive isotopes, the process of radioactive decay generates exotic elements over time.
 By measuring the concentration of the stable end product of the decay, coupled with knowledge of the half life and initial concentration of the decaying element, the age of the rock can be calculated.
 Typical radioactive end products are argon from decay of potassium-40, and lead from decay of uranium and thorium.
 If the rock becomes molten, as happens in Earth's mantle, such nonradioactive end products typically escape or are redistributed.
 Thus the age of the oldest terrestrial rock gives a minimum for the age of Earth, assuming that no rock has been intact for longer than Earth itself.

 Convective mantle and radioactivity

-In 1892, Thomson had been made Lord Kelvin in appreciation of his many scientific accomplishments.
-Kelvin calculated the age of Earth by using thermal gradients, and he arrived at an estimate of about 100 million years.
-He did not realize that Earth's mantle was convecting, and this invalidated his estimate.
-In 1895, John Perry produced an age-of-Earth estimate of 2 to 3 billion years using a model of a convective mantle and thin crust, however his work was largely ignored.
-Kelvin stuck by his estimate of 100 million years, and later reduced it to about 20 million years.

 The discovery of radioactivity introduced another factor in the calculation.
 After Henri Becquerel's initial discovery in 1896, Marie and Pierre Curie discovered the radioactive elements polonium and radium in 1898; and in 1903, Pierre Curie and Albert Laborde announced that radium produces enough heat to melt its own weight in ice in less than an hour.
 Geologists quickly realized that this upset the assumptions underlying most calculations of the age of Earth.
 These had assumed that the original heat of Earth and the Sun had dissipated steadily into space, but radioactive decay meant that this heat had been continually replenished.
 George Darwin and John Joly were the first to point this out, in 1903.